Master in Advanced Metallic Materials and Engineering

 1. Lectures and practice:

 a.
 Basic training includes lectures and practical classes necessary to attain sufficient level of knowledge for studying in Master’s school.
-Introductory classes and lectures held simultaneously with core educational courses and designed mostly for BS students who need supplementary knowledge base to succeed in the current program.
+Introductory classes and lectures held simultaneously with core educational courses and designed mostly for BS students who need a supplementary knowledge base to succeed in the current program.

 b.
-Core courses consist of a number lectures and practical training on fundamental and recent achievements in physical metallurgy, methods of investigation, physical and mathematical modeling of the structure and properties of metallic materials (including application of modern thermomechanical simulators of metallurgical processes Gleeble 3800).
+Core courses consist of a number lectures and practical training on fundamental and recent achievements in physical metallurgy, methods of investigation, physical and mathematical modeling of the structure and properties of metallic materials (including the application of modern thermomechanical simulators of metallurgical processes Gleeble 3800).

 c.
 The elective part of the educational program includes special courses of physical metallurgy such as: